-- 3.1 Provide direct legal and advocacy services in matters involving individuals with developmental disabilities who have experienced discrimination in any of the following areas: - Imposition of unlawful disability-related question(s) by a public accommodation, public entity, or employer. - Failure to provide a reasonable accommodation in employment, or other discriminatory employment practices. - Failure of a public entity or public accommodation to provide reasonable modifications to rules and policies, including but not limited to modifications for service animals and/or auxiliary aids and services, such as ASL interpreters or braille copies. - Discriminatory housing practices that prevent or burden people with developmental disabilities from living in the housing of their choice. - Denial of reasonable modifications and/or auxiliary aids and services for justice-involved individuals with developmental disabilities in criminal justice proceedings and denial of services in the most integrated setting possible. - 3.2 Provide timely and accurate disability rights information on employment, housing, public services and accommodations, and voting to provide individuals the tools to secure their rights.
+3.1 Provide direct legal and advocacy services, and/or undertake systemic advocacy, in matters involving individuals with developmental disabilities who have experienced discrimination in any of the following areas:

+- Imposition of unlawful disability-related question(s) by a public accommodation, public entity, or employer. - Failure to provide a reasonable accommodation in employment, or other discriminatory employment practices. - Failure of a public entity or public accommodation to provide reasonable modifications to rules and policies, including but not limited to modifications for service animals and/or auxiliary aids and services, such as ASL interpreters or braille copies. - Discriminatory housing practices, including the denial of reasonable accommodations and modifications, that prevent or burden people with developmental disabilities from living in the housing of their choice. - Denial of reasonable modifications and/or auxiliary aids and services for justice-involved individuals with developmental disabilities in law enforcement interaction, and criminal justice proceedings and other court or administrative proceedings, including denial of services in the most integrated setting possible. - 3.2 Provide timely and accurate disability rights information on employment, housing, public services and accommodations, and voting to provide individuals the tools to secure their rights, and in-person or virtual legal rights training sessions.